KipCodes/deck-of-sixty-web-app/README.md

 # The Deck of Sixty Tarot Reader
 This app is intended to allow users to generate tarot spreads based on a deck called 'The Deck of Sixty' that exists within the MMORPG game Final Fantasy XIV.

-Use it just roleplay!
+Use it for roleplay!
 Or just it just for fun!

 # About and Credits
 Since there are no in-game references to the types of cards included in the deck beyond the major arcana and the referenced Lord and Lady of Crowns, the remainder of the deck included in this app has been designed with creative liberty.
 Is there actually a suit of irons?
 Who knows!
 Is there a knave tier in each suit?
 No clue!
 But this design worked for the purpose of creating a fully-formed deck including a total of 60 cards, so this is how it is for now pending new revelations provided by Square Enix for their possible design.